 When a loved one dies it can be a challenging, emotional and lonely time, particularly if you have been caring for the person for a while.
-Talking and sharing feelings with someone who is experienced in listening, or with other bereaved people who have similar experiences can be helpful.
+We cannot offer individual counselling but talking and sharing feelings with someone who is experienced in listening, or with other bereaved people who have similar experiences can be helpful.

 - Share your experience with other people in a similar situation.